 Spending too much time in the sun can increase body heat or even lead to heatstroke, which some people call sunstroke.

 Children and older adults are particularly at risk of heatstroke.
-Dehydration from spending too much time in the sun can further increase body heat.
-Therefore, it is important to drink lots of fluids and to rest after prolonged sun or heat exposure.
+Dehydration from too much sun exposure can further increase body heat.
+Therefore, drinking lots of fluids and resting after prolonged sun or heat exposure is important.

-Heat cramp, although hard on the body, does not require medical attention.
+Although hard on the body, heat cramp does not require medical attention.
 It tends to subside with plenty of rest and rehydration.

 The symptoms of heat cramp include: